Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

 \textit{$G$-Invariance:} The composition of a median morphism and an automorphism is a median morphism.
 Thus $\mathcal{F}$ is invariant.

-\textit{Point Separation:} By Fact \ref{f:facts2}.4 every compact locally convex median algebra $X$ embeds (topologically and algebraically into a Tychonoff cube $[0,1]^\kappa$ (compact median algebra).
+\textit{Point Separation:} By Fact \ref{f:facts2}.3 every compact finite rank median algebra is locally convex.
+Hence, $X$ is locally convex.
+By Fact \ref{f:facts2}.4 every compact locally convex median algebra $X$ embeds (topologically and algebraically) into a Tychonoff cube $[0,1]^\kappa$ (compact median algebra).
 The coordinate projections of this embedding are continuous median-preserving maps.
 Thus, the family $\mathcal{F}$ separates points of $X$.

 \textit{Tameness of $\mathcal{F}$:} By Theorem \ref{t:RankCharacterization}, the size of any independent sequence in $\mathcal{F}$ is bounded by $\rank(X) = n$.
 Since $n$ is finite, $\mathcal{F}$ contains no infinite independent sequence.